eprev/locationchanger/README.md

 ## Usage

 You have to name network locations after Wi-Fi networks.
-Thus, if you need to have specific network preferences for, let’s say, “Corp Wi-Fi” wireless network, then you have to create a location “Corp Wi-Fi”.
+Let’s say, you need to have a specific network preferences for “Corp Wi-Fi” wireless network, then you have to create a location “Corp Wi-Fi”.
 Now, the network location will change to “Corp Wi-Fi” automatically, if you connect to that wireless network.
 And if you connect to the Wi-Fi network that you don’t have a location for, then the location will change to the default one (“Automatic”).

-If you want to run a script every time you connect to a specific Wi-Fi network, then place those scripts in *~/.locations* and name them after Wi-Fi networks.
+If you want to run a script every time you connect to a specific Wi-Fi network, then put those scripts in *~/.locations* and name them after Wi-Fi networks.
 For instance, you have a script that changes security preferences when you connect to the “Corp Wi-Fi” network: